Greg Welch

 Gregory John Welch OAM (born in 1964 in Campsie, Sydney), known as Greg Welch, is an Australian triathlete.
-He is known for having won "The Grand Slam", which includes the ITU Triathlon World Championships (1990), The Ironman World Championship (1994), the ITU Duathlon World Championships (1993) and the Long Course Triathlon World Championship (1994).
+He is known for having won "The Grand Slam", which includes the ITU Triathlon World Championships (1990), The Ironman World Championship (1994), the ITU Duathlon World Championships (1993) and the World Triathlon Long Distance Championships (1996).
 Greg was an ambassador to the UNHCR (United Nations High Commissioner for Refugees) in 2000.

 Due to his being diagnosed with ventricular tachycardia, he has undergone nine open-heart surgeries from 2001 until 2003 and has retired from sports.
 He maintains contact with triathlon through his work as an advisor, coach and commentator with the World Triathlon Corporation.

 He is married to fellow Ironman triathlete Sian Welch.